-Then, in 1922, a year after Dundas’s death, his wife Anna Maria Dundas Lippincott, was committed to a sanatorium, without ever having lived in the castle.
+Then, in 1922, a year after Dundas’s death, his wife Josephine Wurts-Dundas, was committed to a sanitarium, without ever having lived in the castle.
 After Anna’s commitment, her only child by Dundas, Muriel Harmer Wurts-Dundas, inherited the fortune that had passed to her mother from her father.
-She soon had a large portion of the fortune stolen by the castle care-takers, who were acting as her guardians at the time.
-Eventually she went on to get married, and moved to England, where she departed with her husband on an expedition that eventually caused her mental stability to be questioned.
+She soon had a large portion of the fortune stolen by the castle caretakers, who were acting as her guardians at the time.
+Eventually, she went on to get married, and moved to England, where she departed with her husband on an expedition to find “St. John’s Gold.”
+The expedition fell apart when the couple fired the historians and scientists helping in the search, and hired a mystic with a willow wand instead.
+Eventually, Muriel’s mental stability was questioned.
 She was soon committed, just as her mother had been.

 The enigmatic keep passed from the hands of the Dundas family and into various short-term uses.
-For a time it was used as a summer camp for children, before being purchased by the area's Masonic chapter as a retreat.
-Eventually they gave up on even that use, and though the Masons still own the structure (leading to the sometimes title of the Mason’s Castle), it now sits abandoned, rotting and brooding in its wood, subject to the cruel hands of nature and vandalism.
+For a time it was used as a summer camp for children, before being purchased by the Prince Hall Grand Lodge of the Masons, an African-American Masons group from Manhattan, as a retreat.
+Eventually, they gave up on even that use, and though the Prince Hall Masons still own the structure (leading to the sometimes title of the Mason’s Castle), it now sits abandoned, rotting, and brooding in its wood, subject to the cruel hands of nature and vandalism.